Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Conclusion

-We see hence that, in order to fully understand the dynamics of process matrices, one must go beyond the restrictive setup {{of predictable evolution of black boxes} that arises from higher-order processes,} and consider other possible evolution mechanisms {which depend on the physical implementation of the process matrix} {(see Fig.~\ref{fig:thefig})}.
-Our results are particularly relevant for the study of quantum networks, in particular to understand which resources are necessary to construct networks that feature indefinite causal structure.
-A conjecture in Ref.~\cite{castro2018dynamics} is that ``causally separable processes cannot evolve into causally non separable ones via transformations that have only continuous, physical dilations''.
-Our results, in contrast, suggest that this might not be the case, and that if one is to consider a more comprehensive type of dynamics then the opposite conclusion could be drawn. {Quite interestingly though, this does not need to lead to worrying contradiction: as mentioned already in Sec.~\ref{sec:overview}, we may reconcile the whole picture, by viewing our dynamics and those of Ref.~\cite{castro2018dynamics} as belonging to a hierarchy of possible, closed classes of dynamics acting on physical channels -- in analogy to the well known LO vs LOCC distinction in entanglement theory (see \cite{horodecki2009quantum}).}
+We see hence that in order to fully understand the dynamics of process matrices, one must go beyond the restrictive setup {{of predictable evolution of black boxes} that arises from higher-order processes} and consider other possible evolution mechanisms {which depend on the physical implementation of the process matrix} {(see Figure~\ref{fig:thefig})}.
+Our work is particularly relevant for the study of quantum networks, in particular to understand which resources are necessary to construct networks that feature an indefinite causal structure.
+A recent conjecture, vital to these issues, is that ``causally separable processes cannot evolve into causally non-separable ones via transformations that have only continuous, physical dilations'' \cite{castro2018dynamics}.
+Our results, in contrast, suggest that this might not be the case, and that if one is to consider a more comprehensive type of dynamics, then the opposite conclusion could be drawn. {Quite interestingly, though, this does not need to lead to a worrying contradiction: as mentioned already in Section~\ref{sec:overview}, we may reconcile the whole picture by viewing our dynamics and those of Ref.~\cite{castro2018dynamics} as belonging to a hierarchy of possible, closed classes of dynamics acting on physical channels---in loose analogy to the well-known LO vs. LOCC distinction in entanglement theory (see Ref.~\cite{horodecki2009quantum}).}

 {{Remarkably, our results now allow us to provide a more refined answer to the {central} question: ``when can causal order continuously and reversibly evolve?''.
 This answer is} ``when we do not {focus on} being able to predict the evolution, or, when we have some knowledge of {the object's} physical implementation.''.}